oracle/node-oracledb/doc/src/api_manual/connection.rst

-    When the definition of a type changes in the database, such as might occur in a development environment, you should fully close connections to clear the object caches used by node-oracledb and the Oracle client libraries.
+    When the definition of a type changes in the database, such as might occur in a development environment, you should fully close connections to clear the object caches used by node-oracledb and the Oracle Client libraries.
 For example, when using a pool you could use :ref:`await connection.close({drop: true}) <connectionclose>`, or
     restart the pool.
 Then ``getDbObjectClass()`` can be called again to get